 Choosing The Best Dog Food For Your Pup

-Our ultimate dog food buying guide is designed to help you navigate the highly competitive dog food market.
+Our ultimate buying guide is designed to help you navigate the highly competitive dog food market.
 Walk into a pet store or conduct a cursory online search for dog chow and you’re greeted with hundreds of different choices.
-Nowadays, you’ll see organic and grain-free dog food, dry dog chow, wet food, high-protein puppy food, freeze-dried dog chow, frozen canine grub, and dog food that has been specifically designed to help dogs manage their weight lining the shelves of your local big box pet shop.
+Nowadays, you’ll see organic and grain-free products, dry dog chow, wet food, high-protein puppy food, freeze-dried dog chow, frozen canine grub, and formulations that have been specifically designed to help dogs manage their weight lining the shelves of your local big box pet shop.
 All of these options probably leave you wondering to yourself, “Which food type is the best for my dog?
-Is one dog food brand better than another?”
+Is one brand better than another?”

 Dog Food Brands

-In recent years, the dog food market has become extremely competitive.
-The reason for this is that tons of smaller, local companies are now producing specialized dog food recipes.
-These smaller companies often specialize in grain-free or organic dog food, giving pet owners who are seeking natural dog food more options to choose from.
+In recent years, the pet food market has become extremely competitive.
+The reason for this is that tons of smaller, local companies are now producing specialized recipes.
+These smaller companies often specialize in grain-free or organic formulations, giving pet owners who are seeking natural foods more options to choose from.

-Similarly, dog breeders are often formulating their own dog food recipes these days, too.
-One reason these breeder-owned dog food brands are becoming popular among dog enthusiasts is that dog breeders have an intimate and in-depth knowledge of a particular dog’s nutritional needs.
-For example, buying a Labrador-specific dog food formula from a Labrador breeder is a great way to ensure you’re getting a healthy, high-quality food for your Labrador Retriever.
+Similarly, dog breeders are often formulating their own recipes these days, too.
+One reason these breeder-owned brands are becoming popular among dog enthusiasts is that dog breeders have an intimate and in-depth knowledge of a particular dog’s nutritional needs.
+For example, buying a Labrador-specific formula from a Labrador breeder is a great way to ensure you’re getting a healthy, high-quality food for your Labrador Retriever.

 When you think about dog food, what immediately comes to mind?
 If you’re like us, you’ll probably picture hard, crunchy pellet-shaped bits that are usually brown in color.
-This type of dog food is called dry dog food.
 Sometimes referred to as kibble, the reason dry dog food has been popular for so long is that it’s easy to store, it’s cheaper than more gourmet alternatives, it can be purchased in bulk, and it does not spoil easily.

 From a storage standpoint, kibble can be stored in large plastic bins in a room temperature environment.
-You don’t have to worry about dry dog food spoiling if you leave it for too long.
+You don’t have to worry about these products spoiling if you leave it for too long.
 You also don’t have to worry about clearing out fridge or freezer space for dry dog food — just find a room-temperature, moisture-free area in your home’s entryway or garage and you’ve got all you need to keep kibble fresh for your pup.